timmahrt/ProMo/README.rst

 ================

-Development of ProMo was possible thanks to NSF grant **BCS 12-51343** to Jennifer Cole, José I. Hualde, and Caroline Smith and to the A*MIDEX project (n° **ANR-11-IDEX-0001-02**) to James Sneed German funded by the Investissements d’Avenir French Government program, managed by the French National Research Agency (ANR).
+Development of ProMo was possible thanks to NSF grant **BCS 12-51343** to Jennifer Cole, JosÃ© I. Hualde, and Caroline Smith and to the A*MIDEX project (nÂ° **ANR-11-IDEX-0001-02**) to James Sneed German funded by the Investissements d'Avenir French Government program, managed by the French National Research Agency (ANR).